 In a nutshell, if someone steals your card and runs up a bunch of fraudulent charges, you won’t owe a dime for those phony purchases.
 It’s tough to beat protection like that.

 7. Travel perks

-Some credit cards can make your trip more enjoyable, or rescue you from an unpleasant situation when you need it most.
-Select cards come with free access to travel discounts, upgrades and airport lounges.
-You may even be able to skip the costly coverage rental car companies try to lure you into buying.
+Select credit cards offer free access to travel discounts, upgrades and airport lounges.
+You may even be able to skip the costly coverage that rental car companies try to lure you into buying.

-If things take a bad turn and the luggage with your wedding dress in it gets lost or delayed, your credit card may cover you.
+If things take a bad turn and the luggage with your wedding dress gets lost or delayed, your credit card may cover you.
 Check out its travel insurance protections.

 8. Entertainment perks

 Want awesome seats to your favorite singer’s concert?
 It may be possible to obtain tickets for preferred seating through your credit card issuer.